 Consider feedback from both current and former employees, but take each with a grain of salt.
 Current employees may tend to be a bit biased toward the company that they work for.
 Former employees, on the other hand, are former employees for a reason.
 People leave jobs for all types of reasons, not always negative.
 The ones who did leave based on a negative reason, however, are highly likely to be biased in the opposite direction, whether the departure was their fault or not.
 Nonetheless, this tactic can offer valuable insight in your search for the right fit and can help in assessing company culture.

 What if a company you would love to work for doesn't currently have any openings that fit your particular set of skills?
 Not to worry.
 You can follow the company on social media to keep up-to-date on new openings that might match what you're looking for.

-LinkedIn is the obvious place to start, but companies will also post job listings on other channels, so keep up with a variety of social channels.
-Following companies on social media can help you keep up with updated listings without spending a lot of time scouring through pages and pages on companies’ job listing website pages.
+LinkedIn is the obvious place to start the job search, but companies will also post job listings on other channels, so keep up with a variety of social channels.
+Following companies on social media can help you keep up with updated listings without spending a lot of time scouring through pages and pages on companies' job listing website pages.

 Read company blogs.